pablomarin/GPT-Azure-Search-Engine/README.md

 * A storage account must be set in place in the RG
 * Data/Documents must be uploaded to the blob storage account, at least one week prior to the workshop date
 * Azure Machine Learning Workspace must be deployed in the RG
-* Optional but recommended – Databricks Workspace deployed in the RG

 # Architecture
 ![Architecture](./images/GPT-Smart-Search-Architecture.jpg "Architecture")